I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Deep focus allowed Welles to emphasize both the foreground and the background.
 Split-focus lenses tell the story about a suicide attempt.

 Citizen Kane is the story of a Man.
 His forced coming of age, his success, and ultimately his downfall.
-The story was allegedly based on the life of a famous newspaper magnate William Randolph Hearst, a notorious businessman who was no stranger to scandal.
-Hearst was fighting Welles and RKO Pictures to stop the screening of the film for years to come.
-Allegedly, the story goes that on the opening night of the film, Wells found himself with Hearst in the elevator, and invited him to attend the premiere.
+The story was allegedly based on the life of William Randolph Hearst, a famous newspaper magnate and a notorious businessman who was no stranger to scandal.
+Hearst fought Welles and RKO Pictures for years to stop the film’s screening.
+Allegedly, the story goes that on the opening night of the film, Welles found himself with Hearst in the elevator and invited him to attend the premiere.
 Hearst declined, and Welles remarked: “Charles Foster Kane would have accepted.”

-A story about wax and wane, childhood and adulthood, religious worshipping and notoriety.
+It is a story about wax and wane, childhood and adulthood, religious worship and notoriety.
 James Naremore first noticed that years later, Kane’s guardian gifts the young Kane with a sled number two, whose name is visible for a split second: Crusader.
-Kane repays his guardian’s present by becoming a newspaper crusader and blooming from a rosebud into a knight, and ending his life as a knight as well — in the middle of a gothic castle.
-This is not a narrative depicting who Charles Foster Kane was, nor who heard the famous last words (notably, there was a butler present in the room): we should not care about such a dollar-book Freud, as Welles himself called it.
-Since Welles behaved as a painter throughout the movie, mimicking renaissance painters, playing with lighting and perspective, the issue of what rosebud meant is just a frame or a title of a painting.
+Kane repays his guardian’s present by becoming a newspaper crusader and blooming from a rosebud into a knight, and ending his life as a knight as well – in the middle of a gothic castle.
+This is not a narrative depicting who Charles Foster Kane was, nor who heard the famous last words (notably, a butler was present in the room): we should not care about such a dollar-book Freud, as Welles himself called it.
+Since Welles behaved as a painter throughout the movie, mimicking Renaissance painters and playing with lighting and perspective, the issue of what rosebud meant is just a frame or the title of a painting.
 The story that it tells is up to us, and the frame is just here to support the painting, but the real enchantment lies outside of it.

 References